isc-projects/stork/changelog_unreleased/1299-cidr-on-the-subnet-bar-shouldn-t-be-word-breakable.md

 [bug] piotrek

-    Fixed minor UI issue where longer Subnet label could break in two lines in Subnets table.
-Now Subnet label should be always displayed in one line.
+    Fixed a minor UI issue where a longer subnet prefix could break in two lines in the subnet bar.
+Now, the subnet bar should always be displayed in one line.
     (Gitlab #1299)